 It also shows that sulphate of ammonia (SOA) is the better option to supply nitrogen to growing pastures.

 The value of SOA with nitrogen

-There are numerous trials that show the value of sulphur to growing pastures, so we shouldn’t underestimate the value of the sulphur component from the SOA.
+Numerous trials support grower experience of the value of sulphur to growing pastures, so we shouldn’t underestimate the value of the sulphur component from the SOA.

 We know that sulphur is involved in the formation of amino acids and consequently protein.